maximeYon/MMD/readme.txt

    *_4d_data2fit.
 The pipeline may include both masking and motion correction.
 Fitting will be performed in every voxel where the mask is non-zero.
 A manually defined mask can be supplied by setting s.mask_fn.
-Alternatively, opt.i_range, opt.j_range, and opt.k_range can be set to limit the loop to certain ranges in the first, second and third dimension of the image volume.
+In addition, opt.i_range, opt.j_range, and opt.k_range can be set to limit the loop to certain ranges in the first, second and third dimension of the image volume.
+In that case, the intersect of the mask and the x_range parameter will be used as the final mask.

    From the model-fit structure, several parameter volumes can be generated for further analysis.
 This is done using functions named e.g.